zzxwill/odps/intl.en-US/User Guide/Handle-Unstructured-data/Visit Table Store data.md

 ```

 Because Table Store is a KV data NoSQL storage medium, the data output from MaxCompute only affects the rows with the corresponding primary keys.
 In this example, the output only affects data in rows with corresponding dps\_orderkey + odps\_orderdate primary key values.
 In addition, in the Table Store rows, only the attribute columns specified during external table \(ots\_table\_external\) creation are updated.
 Data columns that do not appear in the external table are not modified.

+**Note:**

+-   The data in MaxCompute must not exceed 4MB at a time when writing to OTS, otherwise the user will have to remove the large data and write it again.
+Mistakes may occur at this time.

+    ```
+    ODPS-0010000:System internal error - Output to TableStore failed with exception:
+    TableStore BatchWrite request id XXXXX failed with error code OTSParameterInvalid and message:The total data size of BatchWriteRow request exceeds the limit
+    ```

+-   Batch write or branch write is done once.
+For detailed description, please refer to[BatchWriteRow](https://help.aliyun.com/document_detail/27311.html).Therefore, if the volume of data written in batch is too large, it can also be written in branch.
+-   When you write data in bulk, please be careful not to repeat it, otherwise it may cause errors.

+    ```
+    ErrorCode: OTSParameterInvalid, ErrorMessage: The input parameter is invalid
+    ```

+For detailed description, please refer to[When using BatchWriteRow to submit 100 data at a time, it will report OTSParameterInvalid error](https://help.aliyun.com/knowledge_detail/38586.html).